Anisotropic Scalar Field Dark Energy with a Disformally Coupled Yang-Mills Field: Cosmological dynamics

 The dynamical evolution of the system is displayed in the left panel of Fig.~\ref{fig:0} for different sets of initial conditions.
 In particular, we show the parameter space $\beta-w_{eff}$ following different trajectories in phase space which evidence that $\beta=1$ corresponds to an attractor solution.
 The black line corresponds to an initial value $\beta_{i}=0.7$, it being somehow far enough from $\beta=1$ to allow a brief evolution of the system before reaching the attractor stable solution $(w_{eff},\beta)=(-1,1)$.
 In contrast, a little further away from the attractor point, the red line denotes a set of initial conditions with $\beta_{i}=0.3$.
 Accordingly, the simple fact of assigning values to $\beta_{i}$ close or far from $1$ leads to some interesting implications for the role of the vector field during the cosmological evolution.
 This is observed from the evolution of the equation of state $w_{A}$ in the right panel of Fig.~\ref{fig:0}.
 We can see in this panel that the red-dotted solution experiences a longer transition during which $w_{A}\approx0$, i.e., the gauge field acts as a matter fluid before reaching the radiation-type nature characterized by $w_{A}=1/3$ shortly after 1 \textit{e-fold}.
 We have a very different situation if the trajectory rapidly reach the attractor solution (black dotted line) in which case no matter-type behaviour is exhibited.
 This depends, of course, on how close or far $\beta_{i}^2$ is from unity since $w_{A}=\beta^2/3$.
 We shall see, however, that for very small initial values of $w$ and $q$, the condition $\beta_{i}^2$ close to $1$ is not a sufficient condition for reaching rapidly the radiation behaviour but it depends generally on the other initial conditions.
 This latter aspect shall be investigated numerically in more detail in the next part.

-Going back to the main discussion, we have shown that $\beta=1$ is undoubtedly a future attractor point of the system, so the generality of the previous results as well as the main features of the critical points described above are granted.
+Going back to the main discussion, we have shown that $\beta=1$ is undoubtedly a future attractor point of the full dynamical system, so the generality of the previous results as well as the main features of the critical points described above are granted.
 One can think, however, that the choice $\beta=1$ can be justified only for the late-time dynamics and not, for instance, during the radiation and matter eras.
-To get some intuition about how $\beta$ operates on the general dynamical behaviour and the critical points, we will consider the Abelian version of the model in sec.~\ref{subsec:4.4} which will enable us to find critical points in terms of $\beta$ and $\lambda_{h}$.
-This approach will show that $\beta=1$ is a fixed point in most of the critical points describing radiation, matter and dark energy domination.
-Yet, we will tackle this issue in a more general way, in the next part, by solving numerically the cosmological background evolution of the model without any assumption.
+We have shown however that there also exist solutions where $\beta=1$ is a fixed point in most of the solutions describing those periods.
+Yet, we will tackle this issue in the physical space, in the next part, by solving numerically the cosmological background evolution of the model.